k2view-academy/K2View-Academy/articles/TDM/tdm_overview/03_business_entity_overview.md

 By default, the task execution mode is taken from the task's [Business Entity (BE)](/articles/TDM/tdm_gui/04_tdm_gui_business_entity_window.md#task-execution-mode).
 However, you can set the [task's execution mode](/articles/TDM/tdm_gui/14b_task_source_component_entities.md#advanced-be---execution-mode-tab) to be independent of the BE's execution mode.

 Notes:
-- The Vertical execution mode processes the child entities of each root entity.
-The child entities are processed one-by-one.

 - The Vertical execution mode is unavailable when the child entity has multiple parent entities in the BE hierarchy.
 For example: Subscriber => Billing Account hierarchy.
 The Subscriber is the Billing Account's parent LU.
 If a Billing Account (payer) is shared between multiple Subscribers, this BE hierarchy needs to run in a horizontal mode.
 - The Vertical execution mode is unavailable for a task that generates [entity clones](17a_task_target_component_entities.md#generate-clones-for-an-entity) or for synthetic entities generation.
 - The Vertical execution mode can be beneficial when running TDM tasks on a large scale of entities as it ensures better cross-systems data consistency and data alignment.